-If you want a good pair of noise-cancelling headphones but aren’t enticed by the Bose ecosystem, then Sony is the good competitor.
-The Sony WH-CH700N is lightweight, portable, set of headphones with fine mic for those who frequently communicate to work.
+If you want a good pair of noise-canceling headphones but aren’t enticed by the Bose ecosystem, then Sony is a good competitor.
+The Sony WH-CH700N is a lightweight, portable, set of headphones with a fine mic for those who frequently communicate to work.

 - Great battery life

 The Sennheiser HD 4.50 BTNC is better wireless headphones than the Sony WH-CH700N revealed in the review.
 HD 4.50 also leaks a bit less, so you will not distract your colleagues.
 The Sennheisers have far better noise isolation and would be more suitable for commuting and noisy environments.

 On the opposite hand, the WH-CH700N is a touch easier, has a rather more balanced sound, and extended battery life.

 |Weight||0.5 lbs||0.5 lbs|

 Read more – Sennheiser HD 4.50 BTNC Wireless Review